Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Conclusions

-We find that both scenarios predict similar detection fractions, with the number of binaries detectable by LISA amounting to approximately $10^{-5}$–$10^{-4}$ of the underlying MSP binary population.
+We find that both scenarios predict similar detection fractions, with the number of binaries detectable by LISA amounting to approximately $10^{-5}$–$10^{-4}$ of the underlying MSP binary bulge population.
 Although this fraction is small, even a single detection would imply the existence of a much larger unseen population, potentially numbering in the tens or hundreds of thousands.
-In the accreted scenario, MSP binaries typically have chirp masses of $\sim$0.4\,M$_\odot$, while the in situ scenario produces systems with higher chirp masses of $\sim$0.9\,M$_\odot$.
+In the accreted scenario, MSP binaries typically have chirp masses of $\sim$0.4\,M$_\odot$, while the in situ scenario produces systems with higher chirp masses of $\sim$0.9\,M$_\odot$, though part of this contrast reflects our modelling assumptions.

 We also examined the extent to which LISA could measure the properties of these systems.
 While the gravitational-wave frequency is generally measured with excellent precision, determining the chirp mass requires detecting the frequency derivative, $\dot{f}_{\rm GW}$, which is only feasible for high-mass and/or high-frequency binaries.
 As illustrated in Fig.~\ref{fig:chirp_mass_result}, only a subset of detectable MSP binaries are expected to yield measurable chirp masses.